2ndsleep/2ndsleep.github.io/_drafts/basics/azure_intro/explainers/2023-09-20-landing-zones.md

 Oh, and if you're not using landing zones or choose not to, no shame.
 I don't have hard numbers, but I'm going to assume that most organizations only use landing zones when they bring in consultants.
 When you sign up for Azure, you'll start getting a bunch of "getting started" emails about creating various resources.
 One of those emails will be encouraging you to use landing zones, but it will send you to Microsoft's inscrutable documentation at which point you'll probably close the browser in anguish.
 I think Microsoft could do a much better job of explaining this very valuable tool, so I hope this post helps in that effort.

+## Microsoft's Secret Documentation

+As I mentioned, Microsoft's official [landing zone documentation](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/) is piss-poor.
+But if you poke around there, it will lead you to Microsoft's [secret documentation](https://github.com/Azure/Enterprise-Scale) on GitHub.
+Well, not really secret.
+It's more like the "user guide" and source code for Microsoft's recommended landing zone deployments.
+It's under active development and is in fact a community project that you can contribute to and give feedback!
+The Learn documentation is more abstract whereas the GitHub documentation gets into the nitty gritty of what happens if you deploy the landing zone accelerator.

 ## Making This All About Me

-Here's my personal beef with landing zones.
+Here's my personal beef with the Microsoft landing zone accelerators.
 They make a lot of the rest of this blog pointless.
-If you follow along, we're going to spin up a lot of the things that are created automatically by a landing zone in a matter of minutes.
 If you create a landing zone and never need to come back to this blog, great!
-The point of this blog is to show how to use Azure for specific solutions, so the rest of this blog will proceed as if landing zones don't exist, but I'll point out things that can be accomplished with a landing zone accelerator along the way.
+The point of this blog is to show how to use Azure for specific solutions, so you should deploy a landing zone if that makes sense for your organization.

+But!
+I think Microsoft's enterprise-scale landing zone is a very sensible way to construct your cloud environment so I'm going to borrow heavily from the enterprise.
+If you follow along, we're going to do the same thing bit-by-bit (byte-by-byte?) that the landing zone accelerator in minutes, and I'll refer to the enterprise-scale landing zone accelerator source code where possible.

+Landing zones don't have to deployed with the Azure landing accelerator.
+They can be created manually.
+In fact, that's what we'll be doing slowly throughout this blog.